Automatic Differentiation for the Direct Minimization Approach to the Hartree-Fock Method: Method

 The Roothaan equation is derived by applying the method of Lagrange multipliers to the minimization of the Hartree--Fock energy under the orthonomality condition

 where $\mathbf{I}$ is the identity matrix.

 The Roothaan equation is usually solved iteratively since the Fock matrix $\mathbf{F}$ is a function of $\mathbf{C}$.
 This iterative approach is called the self-consistent field (SCF).
-However, the computational cost of the diagonalization in the iteration of SCF grows in the order of $N^3$.
-In addition, the convergence of SCF is not theoretically guaranteed; they can oscillate between non-ground states even in simple molecules~\cite{cances2000convergence}.
+However, the computational cost of the diagonalization in the iteration of SCF grows in the order of $n^3$, where $n$ is the size of coefficient matrix that depends on the number of electrons and the basis function.
+In addition, the convergence of SCF is not theoretically guaranteed; they may oscillate between non-ground states even in simple molecules~\cite{cances2000convergence}.
 Instead of solving the Roothaan equation iteratively, we can directly minimize Hartree--Fock energy under the orthonormality condition.
-This approach is called direct SCF~\cite{almlof1982principles}.